asimonov/CarND-Vehicle-Detection/README.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

 **Alexey Simonov**:
-I used skimage version of HOG.
+I used `skimage` version of HOG.
 You can see this in function `features_hog`.
 You can see an example of its use after it is defined in the notebook.

-I have found empirically that YUV colorspace for HOG features works better than RGB.
+I have found empirically that YCrCb colorspace for HOG features works better than RGB.
+And YUV is slightly worse than YCrCb.
-I did not play much with different HOG parameters, such as `orientations`, `pixels_per_cell`, and `cells_per_block`) as the performance of the classifier was sufficient to subsequently eliminate false positives.
+I did not play much with different HOG parameters, such as `orientations`, `pixels_per_cell`, and `cells_per_block`) as the performance of the classifier was sufficient to subsequently eliminate false positives using other techniques.

 ####2.
 Explain how you settled on your final choice of HOG parameters.